MarcoLodini/windows365/Windows365/link/windows-cpc-os-diagnostic-data.md

 Microsoft provides Enterprise customer’s tenant admin with the ability to access, delete, and export Windows CPC OS diagnostic data associated with a user’s use of the devices enabled with the Windows CPC OS diagnostic data.

 > [!IMPORTANT]
-> Some Windows CPC OS diagnostic data is only associated with a device identifier and is not associated with a specific user.
+> Some Windows CPC OS diagnostic data is only associated with a device identifier and isn't associated with a specific user.
 This type of device level data is deleted from our systems within 30 days.

-The ability to rectify Windows CPC OS diagnostic data is not supported.
+The ability to rectify Windows CPC OS diagnostic data isn't supported.
 Windows CPC OS diagnostic data constitutes factual actions conducted within Windows CPC OS, and modifications to such data would compromise the historical record of actions, increasing security risks and harming reliability.

 The next section provides steps on how to execute a data subject request for Windows CPC OS diagnostic data that is associated with a Microsoft Entra user ID.

 ### Executing DSRs against Windows CPC OS diagnostic data

-Microsoft provides the ability to access, delete, and export certain Windows CPC OS diagnostic data through the Azure portal, and also directly via pre-existing application programming interfaces (APIs).
+Microsoft provides the ability to access, delete, and export certain Windows CPC OS diagnostic data through the Azure portal, and also directly via preexisting application programming interfaces (APIs).

 #### Step 1: Access